MadsenAMS/ReactExercises/README.md

 # ReactExercises

 Repository with a few exercises to practice the implementation of the ReactJS lib.
 Including:

-### Part I
+## Part I (ReactJS Basics)

-- Basic ReactJS configuration/setup.
+Basic ReactJS configuration/setup:

+- `npm i --save-dev react react-dom react-scripts`

+Exercises:

 - JSX.
-- Elements.
+- Elements
 - Props

-### Part II (Webpack)
+## Part II (ReactJS Dynamic Components)

-- npm i -D webpack webpack-cli) &&
-- "build": "webpack --mode production") &
-- npm i @babel/core babel-loader @babel/preset-env @babel/preset-react --save-dev
+ReactJS configuration/setup:

+- `npx create-react-app second-exercise`
+- `npm i` → Restores the 'node_modules' folder for ease of exporting/importing on github (.gitignore).

+Exercises:

+- Applying Bootstrap to page with ReactJS
+- Using the useState to create dynamic apps